wictorwilen/Microsoft-teams-docs/teams/connectors.md

 - Set up a custom incoming webhook if you want an integration just for your team.
 - Register a Connector and submit it as a Microsoft Teams app if you want others to use it.

-Both options involve posting a simple JSON payload to an HTTP webhook to create the [Connector message](https://docs.microsoft.com/en-us/outlook/actionable-messages/get-started) within Microsoft Teams.
-You can also use the markup to include rich actions, such as text entry, multi-select, or picking a date and time.
+Both options involve posting a simple JSON payload to an HTTP webhook to create the Connector message within Microsoft Teams.
+(For more details, see [Get started with actionable messages in Office 365](https://docs.microsoft.com/en-us/outlook/actionable-messages/get-started).)

+You can also use the markup to include rich inputs, such as text entry, multi-select, or picking a date and time.
 The code that generates the card and posts to the incoming webhook API can be running on any hosted service.

 #### Example Connector message